Doctor insights on:

 Yes: A consistently low calorie diet leading to significant and/or rapid weight loss can cause the body's hormonal balance to become disrupted.
 It is not uncommon for someone who is significantly underweight or who has lost weight very rapidly to experience amenorrhea, or the absence of menstruation. ...Read more

 A calorie is the amount of heat energy needed to increase a mililiter of water 1 degree centigrade, the calorie we talk about in foods is really a kilocalorie, that is the amount of energy needed to increase a liter of water 1 degree centigrade...
 So if you eat a food that is 500 calories that food if burned completely has enough energy to heat a liter of ...Read more

-- What is the difference between a clear diet a liquid diet?
+- What is the difference between a low fat diet and a low cholesterol diet?

 - What is the difference between macrobiotic diet microbiotic diet?

 - What is the difference between a balanced diet an unbalanced diet?